olasitarska/coc-handbook/inclusivity.md

 will be.

 * Make sure that your venue is accessible and is appropriate for people with movement impariments.
-Consult this [list](find-some-nice-checkilist-to-link-to) to learn more about things you should consider.

 * Have a quiet room available for attendees.
 In this room people are not supposed to talk and this is the space reserved for those who need an alone-time.
 By default people who are